 Tips for presenting and following up on the motion

 - Circulate the motion and backgrounder before the vestry meeting

 - Identify parishioners who are ready to speak to the motion both before and at vestry.

 - Consider exploring the subject in advance through an information session, like a “lunch and learn” after a Sunday service.

 - As part of your efforts, consider joining the annual Lenten “Give it up for the Earth!” postcard campaign from Citizens for Public Justice.
 This year’s campaign calls on the federal government to invest in a national just transition and decarbonization strategy, which fits in with our motion.
 Contact Elin Goulden at firstname.lastname@example.org to request postcards for your parish.

-Throughout the history of this Diocese, Bishops and other church leaders have spoken out on social issues affecting our communities.
-Diocesan and Area Bishops regularly communicate with government through letters and meetings, and are invited to comment on government budgets and new legislation.
-Canadian law, recognizing the importance of the public witness of charitable institutions on the impact of government policies, considers these communications as aspects of the Church’s charitable purpose.
+Throughout the history of this Diocese, bishops and church leaders have spoken out on issues affecting our society.
+Our bishops regularly communicate with government through letters and meetings, and they’re invited to comment on budgets and new legislation.
+Canadian law recognizes these communications as aspects of the Church’s charitable purpose.

 For more than a decade, the Social Justice and Advocacy Committee has drafted annual vestry motions on concerns our Diocese is connected with.
 These motions are non-partisan, and the College of Bishops approves their final wording before commending them to parishes for consideration.